crcn/browsertap/docs/roadmap.md

 ## 3. Robo QA assistant

 An artificially intelligent agent for automating quality assurance.
 The tool would basically work in tandem with Eyebrowse.
+It'd work by using visual information to go through flows.

+#### How would this make other apps better?

+1. Enable people to create automation flows for any device.
+2. No code required.

 ## Other ideas